 Is it Safe to Use the Soft Tissue Laser?

 The soft tissue laser is very safe to use.
-The laser does not damage tooth fillings and successfully deep cleans the gum pockets.
-It produces zero to very little heat that does not destroy any existing dental implants.
+The laser does not damage tooth fillings and successfully deep cleans the gum pockets while producing very little heat.
 Unlike most electrosurgery tools, the soft tissue laser is safe to use with patients who have pacemakers installed.
 The laser very carefully and gently separates the tissues, which is time-saving and is also known to stop post-op inflammation.